yoman07/SwiftBackgroundLocation/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-Just add in your app delegate:
+Just add in your app delegate for background location:

 ```
     var backgroundLocationManager = BackgroundLocationManager()